A Guide to Solar Panels

 Below are the four main types of photovoltaic cells, along with a brief rundown of how each is made and their unique individual benefits:

-Monocrystalline Silicon PV – These are the most commonly used panel types, accounting for approximately 93% of all modules sold around the globe.
-They are incredibly flexible in terms of project size, suitable for both large and smaller scale PV systems.
-This has lead to broad application and use across domestic and commercial installations alike, with some companies offering free incentives for using the technology.
+Monocrystalline Silicon PV – These are the most commonly used panel types, accounting for approximately 93% of all solar modules sold around the globe.
+They are incredibly flexible in terms of project size, suitable for both large and smaller scale solar PV systems.
+This has lead to broad application and use across domestic and commercial installations alike, with some companies offering free solar incentives for using the technology.

 Monocrystalline PV cells are produced when highly pure molten silicon forms a crystal, which is then cut into thin slices to comprise the basis of a solar cell.
 These slices are between 0.2 and 0.3mm thick, that are then cut into a hexagonal shape to optimise the module’s space.
 Monocrystalline cells are 13-17% efficient, making them the most efficient type of PV cell.
 They are therefore ideal for optimising smaller roof areas.
 However, the panels take more time and to produce which is reflected in their often high costs.